-The PERCULINE joint system is a universal instrument system for percutaneous denervation of the facet and sacroiliac joints using 4 MHz radiofrequency current application in interventional therapeutic pain procedures on the lumbar spine.
+The PERCULINE joint system is a universal instrument system for percutaneous denervation of the facet and sacroiliac joints using 4 MHz radiofrequency energy in interventional therapeutic pain procedures in the lumbar spine.

-Focused energy input with less heat penetration to the surrounding tissue, tissue cooling by continuous flow function and reusable access instruments makes the PERCULINE system an efficient and economical interventional pain solution.
+Focused energy input with less heat penetration to the surrounding tissue, tissue cooling by continuous flow irrigation and reusable access instruments makes the PERCULINE system an efficient and economical interventional pain solution.

 The small vertebral joints (facet joints) are surrounded by a dense network of nerve fibers.
 These are irritated by inflammatory processes which occur as part of arthrosis.
 However, direct mechanical irritation is also possible as a result of instability.

-Leading symptoms are therefore back pain or neck pain without significant spreading and without neurological deficits.
+Predominant symptoms are back pain or neck pain without significant spreading and without neurological deficits.
 The pain is conducted along the medial branches of the dorsal ramus of the spinal nerve.
-The objective of radiofrequency denervation is therefore selective thermal destruction of these nerve fibers in order to permanently interrupt the conduction of pain.
+The objective of radiofrequency denervation is selective thermal destruction of these nerve fibers in order to permanently interrupt the conduction of pain.

-Alongside the small vertebral joints, the sacroiliac joint (SIJ) is frequently a generator of back pain.
+Much the same as the small vertebral joints, the sacroiliac joint (SIJ) is frequently a generator of back pain.
 The mechanisms are similar here.
-The sacroiliac syndrome frequently occurs after stabilization of the spine because the sacroiliac joint is subject to a greater load and this in turn leads to mechanical and inflammatory irritations of the nerves at this joint.
+The sacroiliac syndrome frequently occurs after stabilization of the spine because the sacroiliac joint is subject to a greater load which, in turn, leads to mechanical and inflammatory irritations of the nerves at this joint.

-Pain also results in further transmission of pain along the dorsal ramus of the spinal nerve.
-This can also correspondingly be eliminated thermally where the nerves exit the sacrum.
+Pain originating at the sacroiliac joint is transmitted along the dorsal ramus of the spinal nerve.
+This can likewise be addressed by the application of radiofrequency energy where the nerves exit the sacrum.